 Here we are now, a quarantine and a few months later and this website is running with… Nuxt.js.
 I know, I’m sorry, I couldn’t resist the latest nuxt content functionnality.

 So I re-did everything again… and let me just say: wow, what an experience!
 I love developing with Nuxt.
 Using nuxt content allowed me to focus on design and, well, content.
 No more Apollo client and graphQL query, only markdown and a few promises.

 Don’t get me wrong, I really like working with Strapi and its graphQL capabilities but for the purpose of this website, nuxt content does it (extremely well).

 I’m still using Strapi as a way to upload, store and manage images, videos, gifs, etc. It might be too much for this use case but I like to know that I can still go back to it if I want to!
 Also, I spent quite a bit of time setting it up with OpenLiteSpeed and I’m still too attached to this accomplishment to let it go.
-I wrote an article on Strapi running with OpenLiteSpeed if you’re into that kind of stuff.

 In the end

 Wordpress, Jamstack, vanilla everything… Does it really matter?
 For me, the dev experience was far more enjoyable working with 11ty, nuxt.js and strapi than with Wordpress.

 On the performance and accessibility side, it also seems to be the better/smarter choice.
 It might not be everytime! ¯\_(ツ)_/¯

 Can’t wait to learn astro and start from scratch again!